happyhere-TN/HLDS_LAN_MOBILE/README.md

 # HLDS_LAN_MOBILE
 runing and play lan servers hlds with other mods (tfc/cstrike/hl)+bots  on android

+ **//hlds_lan_mobiles have**

+ -bots for 3 game mods (tfc/hl/cs)
+ -auto admin access when u join to cstrike server with cs16amx apk -all mods have addons files and u can add plaugins and mods ad other..

  **//u need win emulator**

  -to run hlds u need windows emulater for android use one of these: